 Shaina Magdayao played the loving elder sister, Anna, in this film.
 Following the loss of their mother, she steps up to be the mother figure of her little sibling, Abigail.
 On their way home after the burial, Abigail found a ragged doll imbued with their mother’s spirit.

-What better way to celebrate the coming holiday than to have a concoction of “classic” horror films in the dark alley of your bedroom while the sound of terror and screaming slowly creeping in the insides.
+What better way to celebrate the coming holiday than to have a concoction of “classic” horror films in the dark alley of your bedroom while the sound of terror and screaming slowly creeps in the insides.
 Enjoy and watch at your own risk.

 There you go—episodes of Shake, Rattle, and Roll series that were carved in the horror section of my mind.
 Better check them out guys especially that Halloween is fast approaching.